GCV-Sleeper-Service/ESP-ThermoPro-GW/README.md

 A standalone BLE-to-WiFi gateway built on the **ESP32-C3 SuperMini** microcontroller.
 It passively receives temperature and humidity broadcasts from a **ThermoPro TP357** Bluetooth sensor, computes 15-minute rolling averages, stores 24 hours of history in RAM, and serves everything through a built-in web interface and a standalone HTML dashboard with real-time charts.

-No cloud services required.
+No cloud services or subscriptions required.
 No Home Assistant required.
 No database.
 Just an ESP32, a BLE sensor, and your browser - the most lightweight setup possible.
 Optionally accessible from the internet via Cloudflare reverse proxy or cloudflared tunnel with HTTPS.

 ---